Leigh-Ola/VueJs-Group-Chat-App/article/README.md

-# Implementing speedy group chat functionality with Pusher and Vue.
+## Implementing speedy group chat functionality with Pusher and Vue.

 {% details What is Pusher? %} [Pusher](https://www.pusher.com) is a tool that enables you to build scalable real-time communication.
+Fast.

+Pusher is used by industry giants such as [The Washington Post](https://www.washingtonpost.com/), [DoorDash](https://www.doordash.com/) and [MailChimp](https://mailchimp.com/)
-Fast. {% enddetails %}
+ {% enddetails %}

 ## Table Of Contents
   * [Features](#features)